It’s time for an Evolution in Cybersecurity Strategy

-E-3-2-1 Data Protection Strategy is my proposal in the evolutionary cyber arms race between the cyber security community and cyber criminals.
+E-3-2-1 Data Protection Strategy is my proposal in the evolutionary cyber arms race between the cyber security community and cyber criminal malware.
 Every once in a while, an evolution in adversarial thinking forces cyber security experts to reconsider and update a successful data protection strategy.
 With the introduction of Maze Ransomware, the 3-2-1 Data Protection Strategy is no longer sufficient to protect organizational data from extortion by a committed cyber criminal.

 Although the existing 3-2-1 Data Protection Strategy is applicable for older ransomware like Ryuk, Maze Ransomware operators now exfiltrate critical business data before encrypting your files.
 This double extortion racket forces organizations into a position to either pay the ransomware or face exposure of data and being non-compliant with regulations, such as General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 Therefore, it’s time to include data encryption as a recognizable strategy along with 3-2-1.
 I am proposing that encryption be our first focus in a data protection strategy.